MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

 4. To retrieve all the required project dependencies, run the command `npm install`.
 5. Open your project in any developer environment of your choice and get started with your custom control development.
 6. Implement the custom logic for the control.
 More information: [Implementing custom controls using TypeScript](implementing-controls-using-typescript.md).

+## Building your controls

-7. To build your control you can use **Visual Studio Code** by using the (Ctrl-Shift-B) command, and selecting your build options or you can build your control quickly using `npm run build` command.
+To build your control you can open the folder in Visual Studio Code and use the (Ctrl-Shift-B) command, and select your build options or you can build your control quickly using  `npm run build` command.

-## Telemetry

-The feature team is aggregating anonymized telemetry in order to understand which features or capabilities in the PowerApps CLI tool are most often used by the developers.
-The aggregated data allows to provide the best experience to the customers by focusing on what’s truly is important.

-To disable the telemetry collection, run the command `pac telemetry - -enabled false`.
-To turn the telemetry back, use the command `pac telemetry- -enabled true`.

 ## See also